Overview and philosophy

 - Building dusk programs requires

 The compiler finds its standard library and C runtime beside itself.
 The DUSK_HOME environment variable overrides the search when you want a binary to use a different toolchain tree, such as a source checkout.
-The standard library under lib/std is written in dusk itself; see the standard library overview.
+The standard library under lib/std is written in Dusk itself; see the standard library overview.

 Status and versioning